fchollet/keras-blog/content/introducing-the-new-keras.md

 pip install keras --upgrade
 ```

-Or from the master branch on Gihub:
+Or from the master branch on GitHub:

 ```sh
 git clone https://github.com/fchollet/keras.git